 - If you plan on installing more than one pet door, use the same flap if possible for consistency.

-- Electronic flaps make a small clicking noise when the flap is activated that may frighten timid pets.
+- Electronic cat flap doors make a small clicking noise when the flap is activated that may frighten timid pets.
 The best way to remedy this problem is to positively reinforce this sound in your pet’s mind.

 - Praise your pet when they come near the door and hear the activation noise.